-In Oregon, courts refer to divorce as a "dissolution of marriage."
-Rather than a plaintiff and defendant, the filing spouse (spouse asking for the divorce) is called the petitioner, and the other spouse is the respondent.
+In Oregon, a divorce is called a "dissolution of marriage."
+The spouse who files for the dissolution is called the petitioner, and the other spouse is the respondent.
 Oregon also allows spouses to file together as co-petitioners.

-In addition to the above list, couples hoping to utilize the summary divorce process must agree on all divorce-related matters, including division of property and debt.
+In addition to meeting the requirements above, couples hoping to file a summary dissolution must agree on all divorce-related matters, including division of property and debt.

-Although these summary divorce processes are not available to parties with minor children, divorcing parents can still file for a regular "Dissolution of Marriage" as co-petitioners.
+Many couples who want to file an uncontested divorce do not qualify for a summary dissolution.
+However, they can still file for a "Dissolution of Marriage" as co-petitioners.
 As with summary dissolution, the parties have the option to mail their dissolution documents to the court.
 However, they must attend a court hearing in person.